robogeek42/agon_basic_mycode/rtdemo/HowDoesItWork.md

 ## Part 1 Ray Tracing : *Who is this Ray chap anyway?*
 First you need to know a little about what we are trying to achieve here.
 This code is rendering a 3D scene using a technique called "Ray Tracing".

-Ray tracing is essentially paining each pixel in a scene using rays of light bouncing off objects to give each pixel its colour.
+Ray tracing is essentially painting each pixel in a scene using rays of light bouncing off objects to give each pixel its colour.
 Our eyes essentially work by taking in light (rays) from the surrounding world either directly from a light source or after they have hit one or many objects many many times.

 Ray tracing takes this idea but simplifies it by going backwards.
 That is, it fires out imaginary rays from our eye *in the direction of a pixel*, until it hits an object and then saying that the pixel should have the colour of the object it hits.
 The ray is of course welcome to bounce off the object and take the colour of a different object it hits - that way you see a reflection.